Senecio linearifolius: Description

+Inflorescence

+The inflorescence is a cluster of 20-200 flowers in a corymb about 4-15 cm across.
+The individual flowers are in a grouping of 4–8 with a yellow centre.
+The fruit is a narrowly oblong-shaped cypsela, 1.5-2 mm long, light coloured to reddish-brown, surface with scattered or bands of hairs.
+Flowering occurs mostly from November to March.

 Taxonomy and naming

 Senecio linearifolius was first formally described by Achille Richard and the description was published in Voyage de Decouvertes de l'Astrolabe.
 Botanique.
 The specific epithet (linearifolius) means linear leaved.

 Distribution and habitat

 Fireweed groundsel occurs in south-eastern Australia including Tasmania in moist habitats.
 In New South Wales it occurs mostly on the ranges south of Tenterfield and west to Nundle.
 In Victoria it is found in the Grampians, Brisbane Ranges, near Portland and Euroa.